Wine cichlasoma hawk moth. Cichlasoma emerald, Cichlasoma wine or Cichlasoma Crassus (Cichlasoma temporale). Appearance and gender differences

 Habitat in nature

-Colombia, Peru, rivers and lakes of the Amazon basin, Ucayali, Amapa and Oyapoki.
+Colombia, Peru, rivers and lakes of the Amazon, Ucayali, Amapa and Oyapoca.

 Description

-In the aquarium up to 25 cm.
-The fish have a high, almost oval-shaped, laterally compressed body.
+In an aquarium up to 25 cm.
+The fish have a tall, almost oval-shaped, laterally compressed body.

-They possess interesting property change its color under any impact, for example, when frightened.
-In such cases, the pigmentation of their body changes and they take on a contrasting red-brown body color on which spots appear. yellow color.
-Coloring is changeable - it depends not only on habitats, but also on well-being and mood.
-It can be yellow-pink with red fins, bright green with cherry fins and a red stripe across the eye, dark cherry, almost chocolate, with dark red hindquarters and fins.
+They have interesting property change its color under any influence, for example, when frightened.
+In such cases, the pigmentation of their body changes and they take on a contrasting red-brown body color on which spots appear yellow color.
+The color is changeable - it depends not only on the habitat, but also on the state of health and mood.
+Can be yellow-pink with red fins, bright green with cherry fins and a red stripe across the eye, dark cherry, almost chocolate, with dark red back and fins.

 Most often there are fish with a dark brown body, which is decorated with a longitudinal golden stripe.
-At night, as well as during the day, when the fish is frightened, the general background of the body darkens, and 4-6 amber-colored spots appear on the back.
-Always in color green color, although not in all fish it dominates.
-In a one-year-old male, a longitudinal golden stripe runs through the entire high black-green body with a sheen.
-It happens that in adult males a fatty growth appears on the head.
+At night, as well as during the day, when the fish are frightened, the general background of the body darkens, and 4-6 amber-colored spots appear on the back.
+Always has a color green color, although not in all fish and it dominates.
+A one-year-old male has a longitudinal golden stripe running through his entire tall, black-green body.
+It happens that adult males develop a fatty growth on the head.

 There is a large dark spot in the center of the body and at the base of the tail.
-Top part the head (up to the dorsal fin) is red, the lower part of the body (up to the anal fin) and the throat are also painted.
-The edging below the abdomen and around the gills is pinkish, red or purple. unpaired fins wine-red color, with long thread-like ends.
+Top part the head (up to the dorsal fin) is red, the lower part of the body (up to the anal fin) and throat are also colored.
+The edging at the bottom of the abdomen and around the gills is pinkish, red or purple.
+Unpaired fins wine-red in color, with long thread-like ends.
 The female is smaller, has a more sloping forehead and is less brightly colored.
-It does not differ in coloration from the male.
+It is no different in color from the male.

-Manufacturers starting from three years of age, are colored slightly differently.
+Manufacturers starting from three years old, painted slightly differently.
 The body is green with a bronze tint, the head, lower body and fins are dark crimson.
 Males are larger, their dorsal and anal fins are elongated.
-The coloration of fry varies, as in adult fish, from dark with yellow spots to pinkish-beige with a longitudinal black stripe.
+The color of the fry varies, like that of adult fish, from dark with yellow spots to pinkish-beige with a longitudinal black stripe.

-When frightened, the wine cichlazoma easily falls into a state of shock, becoming red-brown, with yellow spots scattered over the body.
-Squeezing her fins, she lies on her side, resembling leaves that have fallen into the water.
-This occurs regardless of the size and age of the fish.
+When frightened, wine cichlazoma easily falls into a state of shock, becoming red-brown, with yellow spots scattered over the body.
+Having clenched its fins, it lies on its side, resembling leaves that have fallen into the water.
+This happens regardless of the size and age of the fish.
 To relieve stress, it is advisable to keep friendly, fast-swimming fish in the aquarium.
-The aquarium should have shelters (driftwood, stone caves, large flower pots) so that the fish can hide there.
+The aquarium must have shelters (driftwood, stone caves, large flower pots) so that the fish can hide there.
 The soil may consist of fine gravel or coarse river sand.
-Plants are hardy, best planted in pots.
+Plants are hard-leaved, best planted in pots.
 There should be floating plants on the surface of the water.
-The lighting is bright enough.
+The lighting is quite bright.

 Aeration, powerful filtration and weekly water changes are required.
-Omnivorous fish will happily eat any live and frozen food, as well as food in the form of flakes, granules and tablets.
-As a top dressing, it is advisable to give them finely chopped spinach, lettuce and green beans.
-They ripen at the age of 14-18 months with a length of 10-15 centimeters.
-Their coloring becomes more intense.
-Males become more powerful and lobaste.
+Omnivorous fish happily eat any live or frozen food, as well as food in the form of flakes, granules and tablets.
+It is advisable to feed them finely chopped spinach, lettuce and green beans.
+They mature at the age of 14-18 months with a length of 10-15 centimeters.
+Their color becomes more intense.
+Males become more powerful and broad-faced.

 Breeding fish is not a very difficult task.
-A pair of wine cichlases, separated from the flock, takes a fancy to some flat stone or laid on its side flower pot and, constantly digging the ground, zealously guards this place from other fish.
-Females during the breeding season become especially aggressive.
+A pair of wine cichlases separated from the flock takes a liking to some flat stone or one placed on its side flower pot and, constantly digging the soil, zealously protects this place from other fish.
+Females become especially aggressive during the breeding season.
 They show anxiety even when someone approaches the aquarium closer than a meter.

-During spawning, the presence of other fish is not allowed in the aquarium, because at this time the cichlids are very aggressive.
-Caring parents actively caring for caviar and growing fry.
+During spawning, the presence of other fish in the aquarium is not allowed, because at this time cichlids are very aggressive.
+Caring parents who actively care for the eggs and growing fry.
 The couple not only guards the fry, but also walks them around the aquarium.
-At night, producers drive their offspring into shelters or pits and hover over them.
+At night, breeders drive their offspring into shelters or holes and hover over them.
 Juveniles grow slowly.
-Live up to 10 years. dH 3-15°; pH 6.0-7.5; T 22-30°C.
+They live up to 10 years. dH 3-15°; pH 6.0-7.5; T 22-30°C.

 The homeland of the fish is the river basin.
 Amazon.